bluepeter/alphagroove/README.md

 AlphaGroove is a command-line research and strategy toolkit for exploring intraday trading patterns—particularly focused on high-resolution datasets like 1-minute SPY bars.
 Built with DuckDB and Node.js, it enables rapid querying, filtering, and analysis of market behavior around key time windows (e.g. first and last 10 minutes of the trading day).

+**Key Features:**

+- **LLM-Powered Trade Analysis**: Uses Large Language Models to analyze chart patterns and make trading decisions, providing intelligent filtering beyond simple technical indicators
+- **Automated Chart Generation**: Creates high-quality candlestick charts for every trade signal
+- **Modular Pattern Architecture**: Each strategy condition is encapsulated in code with consistent CLI interface
+- **Statistical Analysis**: Comprehensive metrics including mean/median returns, win rates, and distribution analysis
-The tool is designed to surface conditional setups—such as sharp opens followed by reversals—and evaluate them using statistical summaries, match scanning, and optional visualization.

-The project supports a modular "pattern" architecture where each strategy condition is encapsulated in code and run via a consistent CLI interface.
-Developers can define and test new patterns, run batched analyses across date ranges, and output metrics like mean/median returns, win rate, and distribution buckets.
-AlphaGroove is intended for hands-on quant researchers who prefer scripting over spreadsheets, precision over black boxes, and clarity over curve-fitting.
+The tool is designed to surface conditional setups—such as sharp opens followed by reversals—and evaluate them using both statistical summaries and AI-powered chart analysis.
+AlphaGroove is intended for hands-on quant researchers who prefer scripting over spreadsheets, precision over black boxes, and intelligent analysis over curve-fitting.

 ## Advanced Exit Strategies